-When the body becomes accustomed to the presence of high, constant levels of alcohol, ever-higher doses are needed to create whatever effect the drinker is after.
+When the body becomes used to the presence of high, constant levels of alcohol, even more is needed to create whatever effect the drinker is after.
 Maybe after drinking, they manage to forget their problems or they like the loose, happy feeling they get when they drink, instead of feeling down.
 When this tolerance develops, this means that the body has made such an adjustment to the constant presence of alcohol that the drinker may go through a difficult withdrawal when they stop drinking.
 This sickness, depression, agitation, insomnia and other problems that accompany withdrawal can drive many people - who really do wish to recover - right back into alcohol consumption again.

 Narconon Helps Those Who Need Support to Recover from Alcoholism

 The staff at Narconon drug and alcohol treatment centers know that for some people, it is going to be impossible to stop drinking without help.
 Alcoholism includes, by definition, the inability to control one's drinking.
 The mental dependence and the physical cravings present overwhelming challenges when one has passed the point of alcohol abuse and arrived at alcoholism.
 When you have decided to get quit drinking so you can live clean and sober, you must not to lose your determination if you are going to arrive at a final win.
 If one's first few attempts to quit drinking without help don't work, then it is time to contact a Narconon rehab center to get help with alcohol so you can finally stop drinking.
 With the Narconon alcohol recovery program, a person who has reached full alcoholism but who truly desires recovery can reach that goal.

 How to Stop Drinking (and How Help Someone Else Stop Drinking)